manusa/electronim/src/components/README.md

 # Components

-This module contains the library of shared components to be used accross the application.
+This module contains the library of shared components to be used across the application.

 ## Structure